Rotary Dog Park

-- Dogs are to be leashed before entering and when departing the Rotary Dog Park.
+- Dogs are to be leashed before entering and when departing the Dog Park.

 - Dog handlers must be over 16 years of age.
-Children under the age of 16 must always be accompanied and supervised by an adult.
+Children, under the age of 16, must be accompanied and supervised by an adult.

 - Dogs must be properly licensed, vaccinated, and free of parasites.

-- RED LIGHT on power box indicates police firearms training in process.
+- RED LIGHT on power box indicates police firearms training is in progress.

-Use the Rotary Dog Park at your own risk.
+Use the Dog Park at your own risk.

 - It is unhealthy for puppies under the age of 16 weeks to be in the Dog Park.